-Hands up who likes kippers?
-1, 2, 3 so that's all of you, then?
+Hands up who likes kippers? one, two, three so that's all of you, then?
 What you don't know, however, and what this one has known, like forever, is... you're wrong!

 They've hijacked this now luxury item but only ever eat them in country house hotels because they frown at the full Englishes on offer.